 How long is the bus ride from Bangkok to Siem Reap?

 Buy tickets for bus travel from Bangkok to Siem Reap through 12Go.
-This travel agent sells tickets for Virak Buntham Express, Travel Mart, Giant Ibis, and Transport Co with journey times ranging between 7.5 hours to 9 hours 45 minutes.
+This travel agent sells tickets for Travel Mart and Giant Ibis, with journey times ranging between 7.5 hours to 9 hours.
 Remember that you’ll be crossing into Cambodia so travel times can be impacted if there’s a delay at the border, and you’ll need to figure out visa requirements upfront.

 Is there a night bus from Bangkok to Siem Reap?

-It takes between 7.5 and 10 hours to travel by bus from Bangkok to Siem Reap, depending on traffic conditions and any delays crossing the border into Cambodia.
-There are night buses departing from Bangkok with Travel Mart, leaving at 00:45, or with Virek Buntham Express departing at 01:00, but for more choice, look at daytime buses too.
-All options can be easily booked through 12Go.
+It takes between 7.5 and 9 hours to travel by bus from Bangkok to Siem Reap, depending on traffic conditions and any delays crossing the border into Cambodia.
+There are night buses departing from Bangkok with Travel Mart, leaving at 01:30 and there are a morning bus with Giant Ibis.
+A couple of daytime minivans are also available with Travel Mart.

 Is there a train from Bangkok to Siem Reap?

-You can travel over half way from Bangkok to Siem Reap by train, but unfortunately not the full distance.
+You can travel over half way from Hua Lamphong (eastern line still operates from Hua Lamphong Railway Station in 2023) in Bangkok to Siem Reap by train, but unfortunately not the full distance.
 Trains depart Bangkok and take you to the border crossing with Cambodia at Ban Klong Luk, and from here it’s a few minutes walk to Poipet, where you’ll catch a bus to Siem Reap.
 On 12Go you can compare prices, schedules, and book online for trains, buses and flights.

 Click on a star to rate it!